Alain de Botton

 [music: “Red Virgin Soil” by Agnes Obel]

 Ms. Tippett: I’d like to go a slightly different place with all of this.
-The things you’ve been pointing out about how love really works, that people don’t learn when they’re humiliated, that self-righteousness is an enemy of love.
+The things you’ve been saying, pointing out about how love really works, that people don’t learn when they’re humiliated, that self-righteousness is an enemy of love.
 I’m thinking a lot right now these days about how and if we could apply the intelligence we actually have with the experience of love, not the ideal, but the experience of love in our lives, to how we can be as citizens moving forward.
-There’s a lot of behavior in public — I’m speaking for the United States, but I think there are forms of this in the U.K. as well — where we’re kind of acting out in public the way we act out at our worst in relationships. [laughs]
+Where there’s a lot of behavior in public — I’m speaking for the United States, but I think there are forms of this in the UK as well.
+We’re kind of acting out in public the way we act out at our worst in relationships. [laughs]

 Mr. de Botton: I think that’s fascinating.
 I think you’re onto something huge and rather counterintuitive because we associate the word “love” with private life.
 We don’t associate it with life in the republic, with civil society.